To those of you who are nurturing a young music student in their artistic growth -- kudos for helping them embark on this wonderful journey!

 That being said, students who are willing to be engaged to the best of their abilities will get the most out of this program.

 We will practice self care by taking a 15 minute break after the first hour of class.
-For the first 5 minutes, all of us will step away from the screen.
+For the first 5 minutes, all of us will be encouraged to step away from the screen.
 For the remaining 10 minutes, students can opt to continue their break, work independently, or ask for some brief tutoring.